Red wattlebird: Distribution and habitat

 The red wattlebird appears to be a permanent resident in much of its range, though its movements are poorly known.
 It appears to be partly migratory in Western Australia and the north coast of New South Wales.
 In southeastern New South Wales and the Australian Capital Territory, it appears to move to lower altitudes for winter.
 For instance, birds vacate the Brindabella Range over the cooler months.
 Overall, little pattern is discernible in the species' movements, though red wattlebirds appear to move to feed on populations of flowering banksias and eucalypts, such as winter-flowering banksias in Perth over the cooler months.
 Large numbers arrive in time to feed on flowering native apples (Angophora) in Mudgee and Cobbora districts in central-western New South Wales, and on white box (Eucalyptus albens) at Barrington in central-northern New South Wales.
 A mainly resident population on the Swan Coastal Plain near Perth is supplemented during winter by more arriving from inland areas.
 South of Perth, red wattlebirds are more locally nomadic, moving to new patches of blooming wildflowers.
-East of Perth in areas around Kellerberin, Kwolyin, and Nangeenan, the red wattlebird is present from late autumn to spring, breeding in August and September.
+East of Perth in areas around Kellerberrin, Kwolyin, and Nangeenan, the red wattlebird is present from late autumn to spring, breeding in August and September.
 Around Lake Grace, the red wattlebird is present year-round.